Siftah/get_iplayer/installation.md

 <a name="linux-package-opensuse"></a>
 #### openSUSE

+These instructions are for openSUSE 12.3.

 ##### Command-line Interface (CLI)

 The CLI package for openSUSE is maintained in the [Packman](http://packman.links2linux.org/) repository.

-1. Install restricted formats support according to the instructions for your openSUSE release:
+1. Install restricted formats support according to the instructions here:

     <http://opensuse-community.org/Restricted_formats>